meilisearch/demos/process/css-styleguide/README.md

 # Meilisearch Demos Style Guide

-Meilisearch Demos style guide contains a set of common UI elements along with their CSS for any developer to choose from to maintain consistent styling across the demos that are created for Meilisearch.
-In case you are interested in creating a demo, you can refer to the common UI components and use those in your project.
+Meilisearch Demos style guide contains a set of common UI elements along with their CSS for any developer to choose from to maintain consistent styling across the demos created for Meilisearch.
+If you are interested in creating a demo, you can refer to the common UI components and use those in your project.

 ## About the Style Guides